nt9x/NTX-Convertor/README.md

 Only supports conversion into **PNG** and back.

 # Usage (v1.0)
-The program is executed in this manner:
+The program is executed using the syntax
 `PROGRAMNAME INPUT OPERATION OUTPUT`
 where:
 - **PROGRAMNAME** is the name of the actual executable - you may rename it to whatever you like.